-FFI is particularly useful for:
+FFI is especially useful for:

 Features of the PHP FFI Module

-- Declaring and loading C libraries (
+- Declare and load C libraries using

 FFI::cdef()